DanHealey/analyzing-leaf-morphology/README.md

 ### TODO
 Label images into quality categories
 Create our own model that works better than the one in paper (optional)

+Currently only using models.py, process.py, run.py to run our program